KelvinC181/JJK_CI-Hackathon-1/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Design Process
+<a id= "design-process"></a>
 Below we will list our ways of working, features, design process, and wireframes.

 ### Process

-- We initally began by creating a Miro board to kickoff our project - [Miro Board][miro-url]
+- We initally began by creating a Miro board to kickoff our project with a collaborative session - [Miro Board][miro-url].
 -

 ### Wireframes